-- 1. Download the most recent sample Managed IP Phone CSV lists from Product Information site at https://my.inin.com/support/products/cic/Pages/Utilities-Downloads.aspx to the CIC server or location accessible by the CIC server. - 2.
+- Download the most recent sample CSV Managed IP Phone Lists from the Utilities and Downloads page to the CIC server or location accessible by the CIC server. - 2.
 Open a copy of CSV Managed IP Phone List-TMM.xlsx and specify the attributes in the appropriate columns for each managed IP phone and associated SIP station to create.